sarnobat/tldr/COMMUNITY-ROLES.md

    Hi, @username!
 After joining as a collaborator in the repository, you have been regularly performing maintenance tasks.
    Thank you for that!
    According to [COMMUNITY-ROLES.md](https://github.com/tldr-pages/tldr/blob/master/COMMUNITY-ROLES.md), you've now met the thresholds to be effectively considered an active maintainer of the project ([LINKS TO THE RELEVANT PRs]).
-   To publicly acknowledge that fact, we'd like to add you to the tldr-pages organization.
+   To publicly acknowledge that fact, we'd like to add you to the tldr pages organization.

    If you accept the invitation, we ask you to make your membership public, and (in case you don't already) start hanging out in our Gitter chat room.
-   You'll now be one of the public faces of the tldr-pages project.
+   You'll now be one of the public faces of the tldr pages project.

    How does that sound?
 Are you up for it?
    ```